Sarasota–Bradenton International Airport: September 11 attacks

+President George W. Bush aboard Air Force One flew into the airport on the evening of September 10, 2001 from Jacksonville taking Bush to the Colony Beach and Tennis Resort located nearby on Longboat Key where President Bush was expected to visit Emma E. Booker Elementary School in Sarasota the following day.
 Air Force One was at the airport on September 11, 2001.
 George W. Bush was at the Emma E. Booker Elementary School in Sarasota when Andrew Card first informed him of the September 11, 2001 attacks, at 9:05 AM.
-Bush returned to the airport.
-The 747 taxied out at 9:54 AM and took off from runway 14 at 9:55 AM flying first to Barksdale Air Force Base in Louisiana.
+Bush left the school at 9:32 AM after making a statement about the attacks and returned to the airport at 9:44 AM.
+Air Force One taxied out at 9:54 AM and took off from runway 14 at 9:55 AM, employing the emergency capability of the VC-25 to perform a "rocket-like climb".
+It flew first to Barksdale Air Force Base in Louisiana.

 2003 – present

 In 2003, AirTran Airways began service at SRQ to Hartsfield–Jackson Atlanta International Airport, and Baltimore–Washington International Airport, and by 2011 the airline served six U.S. cities nonstop from SRQ.

 In January 2012, AirTran Airways announced that it would drop SRQ on August 12, 2012, as part of its merger with Southwest Airlines.
 Despite this, Southwest Airlines began service to SRQ in February 2021.

-2020s and late 2010s
+Late 2010s and the 2020s

-Construction on a new aircraft control tower would start in November 2015 and was finished in 2017.
-Starting in the late 2010s the airport would start to rapidly grow in passenger traffic in a move mostly credited to Allegiant beginning to service the airport.
-Prior to the beginning of the COVID-19 pandemic the airport would be one of the fastest growing in the United States.
+Construction on a new aircraft control tower started in November 2015 and was finished in 2017.
+Starting in the late 2010s, the airport started to rapidly grow in passenger traffic in a move mostly credited to Allegiant beginning to service the airport.
+Before the COVID-19 pandemic, the airport was one of the fastest growing in the United States.

-On December 19, 2019, a GMC pickup truck crashed into the baggage claim causing $250,000 in damage.
+On December 19, 2019, a GMC pickup truck crashed into the baggage claim, causing $250,000 in damage.